dalehenrich/stash/README.md

 	self usage: 'hello.st' description: 'Write `hello world` to stdout and exit.'
 ]
 ```
-The implication here is that this is not just a chunk of workspace code, but a
+The implication here is that this is not just a doit, but a
 real live class to which you can add methods and instance variables, etc.

 It is also worth taking a close look at the